DallanQ/lost_ruins_of_arnak/Manual.md

 #### Overcome A Guardian (Page 21)

-(an icon featuring a green checkmark on a guardian) If there is a guardian on a site occupied by your rival, move it to same your rival's board.
+(An icon featuring a green checkmark on a guardian) If there is a guardian on a site occupied by your rival, move it to same your rival's board.
 Use tiebreakers as those for Dig at a Site: prefer the higher row, use the decision arrow if necessary.

-(an icon featuring a magnifying glass in parenthesis) If your rival has no archaeologist on a site with a guardian, your rival Researches instead, but does not take an assistant from the supply board.
+(An icon featuring a magnifying glass in parenthesis) If your rival has no archaeologist on a site with a guardian, your rival Researches instead, but does not take an assistant from the supply board.
 (However, on the Snake Temple side, they will rescue an assistant if they reach that space.)

 #### Buy an Item (Page 21)